FabricMC/fabric-docs/develop/entities/attributes.md

     new AttributeModifier(
         ResourceLocation.fromNamespaceAndPath(ExampleMod.MOD_ID, "increased_range"), // the ID of your modifier, should be static so it can be removed
-        8, // how much to modify it AttributeModifier.Operation.ADD_VALUE // what operator to use, see below ));
+        8, // how much to modify it AttributeModifier.Operation.ADD_VALUE // what operator to use, see the wiki page linked above ));
 ```